vesoft-inc/nebula-web-docker/docs/en/manage-schema/st-ug-crud-edge-type.md

 ## Studio version

-Studio v1.2.0-beta or later versions support this function.
+Studio v1.2.0-beta or later versions supports this function.
 To update the version, run this command.

 ```bash
 docker-compose pull && docker-compose up